-- The data must be encrypted, and password protected. - The device must be password protected. (many memory sticks / cards and other mobile devices cannot be password protected) - The device must offer approved virus and malware checking software. - The data must be securely deleted from the device, in line with school policy once it has been transferred or its use is complete.
+- the data must be encrypted, and password protect - the device must be password protected. (many memory sticks / cards and other mobile devices cannot be password protected) - the device must offer approved virus and malware checking software

+The data must be securely deleted from the device, in line with school policy once it has been transferred or its use is complete.